akrimahuzaifa/DataFrame-Excel-Formatting/README.md

 # Excel Formatting Project

 This project provides a set of utilities for formatting Excel output files.
-It includes features such as filling cells with colors, adding dollar and percentage signs to specific columns, merging and centering rows, and styling headers.
+It includes features such as filling cells with colors, adding dollar and percentage signs to specific columns, merging and centering rows, styling headers and apply cborders to cells.

 ## Project Structure